 c.
 When mistakes happen, differentiate between honest mistakes made with good intentions and other mistakes made with no intentions (or worse).
 I have no problem when people I work with make errors – I make them too – as long as they made the mistake in a way that demonstrates real concern for our clients and our business.
 But if someone is lazy or just doesn’t care, I find that difficult to live with – so I don’t.

 d.
 Be generous with your praise when it’s deserved.

-I look for opportunities to call out and reward great behavior.
-This reinforces the behavior I’m looking for, and quite frankly, it’s how I like to be treated as well.
+Look for opportunities to call out and reward great behavior.
 You don’t have to pay an arm and a leg – but you do have to be competitive.
 But the key to having great staff is investing time in your people.

-I have to admit that when I read those insurance policies, my eyes glaze over.
+I have to admit that when I read business insurance policies, my eyes glaze over.
 It can be very difficult and time-consuming to make sure you get the least expensive insurance.
-That goes for everything from your own life insurance to your product liability insurance.

 The solution?
 Get agents working for you.
 Go over your policies with your agent at least once a year and make sure they explain them to you.
 Speak to other agents and let them compete for your business.
 If nothing else, you’ll get an education and you’ll probably save some money along the way.